-The American Nurses Association (ANA) welcomes the opportunity to provide comments on the document "2015 Interoperability Standards Advisory Best Available Standards and Implementation Specifications."
-As the only full-service professional organization representing the interests of the nation's 3.1 million registered nurses (RNs), ANA is privileged to speak on behalf of its state and constituent member associations, organizational affiliates, and individual members.
+The American Nurses Association (ANA) welcomes the opportunity to provide comments on the document "2016 Interoperability Standards Advisory Best Available Standards and Implementation Specifications."

+As the only full-service professional organization representing the interests of the nation's 3.4 million registered nurses (RNs), ANA is privileged to speak on behalf of its state and constituent member associations, organizational affiliates, and individual members.
 RNs serve in multiple direct care, care coordination, and administrative leadership roles, across the full spectrum of health care settings.
 RNs provide and coordinate patient care, educate patients, their families and other caregivers as well as the public about various health conditions, wellness, and prevention, and provide advice and emotional support to patients and their family members.
 ANA members also include the four advanced practice registered nurse (APRN) roles: nurse practitioners, clinical nurse specialists, certified nurse-midwives and certified registered nurse anesthetists.
+1

-We appreciate the efforts of the Office of the National Coordinator for Health Information Technology (ONC) and the 2015 Interoperability Standards Advisory to "coordinate the identification, assessment, and determination of the best available interoperability standards and implementation specifications for industry use toward specific heath care purposes"(page 1).
-ANA supports the broad mission of the 2015 Interoperability Standards Advisory regarding clinical health information technology (IT) interoperability, particularly the standards and implementation specifications associated with Vocabulary/code sets/terminology (i.e. "semantics") (page 6) set forth in the document.
-Below we address the general question for stakeholders set forth in Section V: Questions Regarding the Interoperability Standards Advisory (page 11).
+We appreciate the efforts of the Office of the National Coordinator for Health Information Technology (ONC) and the 2016 Interoperability Standards Advisory to "coordinate the identification, assessment, and determination of the "best available" interoperability standards and implementation specifications for industry use to fulfill specific clinical health IT interoperability needs" (Page 4).